-5. The Finish Line Is In Sight Think back to lips in the 80s and you’ll definitely remember the lined lip trend, where women lined their lips with brown liner then coloured them in with a much lighter, pearl lipstick.
+Think back to lips in the 80s and you’ll definitely remember the lined lip trend, where women lined their lips with brown liner then coloured them in with a much lighter, pearl lipstick.
 (We know.
 You’re mother may still do this.)
 Even if you leave the house with your lipstick matching your liner, when you sip coffee, there goes the top layer, and, well, Hello, Lined Lips!
 It’s so not nice to see you!

 The Problem: Lining your lips in a dark shade is taking a risk that your lipstick or gloss with smudge off, leaving you with a weirdly pencilled mouth.

 The Fix: When choosing lipsticks and lip liners, do not match the liner to the lipstick shade.
 In my professional makeup kit, I own one lip liner, and it’s nude.
 Whether I apply a light gloss, or a dark red lipstick to a client, I always use my nude liner.
 Keep this in mind: The purpose of lip liner is to prevent your lipstick from bleeding outside of your natural lip line.
 When you choose a nude liner, it won’t be noticeable when inevitably your lipstick wears off.